Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 ---
-title: "Setting up a full Ruby on Rails environment on Ubuntu 10.04 in minutes."
+title: "Setting up a full Ruby on Rails environment on Ubuntu 10.04 with NginX, Phussion Passenger, MySQL, RVM (Ruby Version Manager) in minutes with Git Pusshuten."
 description: "Setting up a full Ruby on Rails environment on Ubuntu 10.04 with NginX, Phusion Passenger and MySQL."
+keywords: git, ruby, rails, deployment, nginx, passenger, ubuntu, mysql
 ---

-This guide will demonstrate how to setup a full Ruby on Rails environment on an Ubuntu 10.04 server.
+This guide will demonstrate how to setup a full Ruby on Rails environment on a new Ubuntu 10.04 server in 15 minutes.
 We will be provisioning it with the following utilities:

 * NginX
 * Phusion Passenger